Saturday, June 12, 2004

 Today is PHILIPPINE INDEPENDENCE Day.

 Isn't it?
-So how come there's no big fuss?
+So how come there's no big fuss?game on

 Yippee!
 I'm finally involved in a regular role-playing game again, and it wasn't even my idea.
 Dean missed the old days of building new worlds every week, so we gave game meister Alex a call; and just like that, three days later, we were playing.
 A far cry from my usual trauma of having to beg, borrow, and steal just to set up a one-shot.